Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 The Science Behind Temperature Sensitivity

-Frozen fruit quality depends on maintaining cellular structure:
+Frozen fruit quality depends on keeping cellular structure intact.

-Proper IQF freezing: Water inside cells forms small ice crystals quickly, minimizing cell wall damage and preserving texture, color, nutritional value, and flavor
+How IQF freezing works: Water inside fruit cells freezes quickly into small ice crystals.
+This minimizes cell wall damage and preserves texture, color, nutritional value, and flavor.

-Commercial impact: Containers showing temperature excursions above -15°C may face rejection, claims, or mandatory discounting at receiving.
+Commercial threshold: Containers showing temperature excursions above -15°C often face rejection, claims, or mandatory discounting at the receiving end.

-Typical transit from China to Europe or North America involves 30-40 days of ocean transit, plus inland transport on both ends.
-Your product passes through multiple handover points:
+A typical shipment from China to Europe or North America spends 30-40 days in ocean transit, plus inland transport on both ends.
+Your product moves through multiple handover points:

 Power interruptions at container terminals